systemseed/falcon/docs/testing.rst

 API tests
 ~~~~~~~~~

-This type of tests is suitable for testing of API (REST) endponts.
+This type of tests is suitable for testing of API (REST) endpoints.
 You can find examples of API tests here: https://github.com/systemseed/falcon/tree/master/tests/api

 Read more: https://codeception.com/docs/modules/REST#Actions